Table of Contents

-As a man who lived with depression, I know how hard it is to ask for help.
+As a man who lived with it, I know how hard it is to ask for help with depression

 This is especially true for men because society wants us to be big and strong and not share our feelings.